Puerto Rico: The most compelling tax residency option for American Entrepreneurs and Investors

 A great opportunity for entrepreneurs and investors

 If you are an investor and you move to Puerto Rico, under Act 22, you may enjoy a zero tax rate on certain interest, dividends and capital gains income.
-This zero tax rate applies only to income and profits derived from investments made after becoming a resident.
+Capital gain tax exemptions may apply if investments are made after becoming a resident.

 If you are a stock trader, venture capitalist, cryptocurrency investor, etc. you may eliminate taxes completely.

 If you are an entrepreneur with a service-oriented online business, under Act 20, you may move to and incorporate in Puerto Rico and pay a 4% corporate tax rate on qualifying export services income or a 3% CIT when more than 90% of the eligible business’s gross income is derived from export services.